jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_component_virtualoverhead.md

 ## Not Virtualized

 The Windows Server is not hosted on a virtual machine or the virtual machine is unknown.
-For more information, see the Windows Server Connection Details.

 {% include links.html %}
 ﻿﻿